Masters in Design: Thesis Project

 2

-understanding trauma
+Understanding trauma

-examining the rape kit
+Examining the rape kit

-How long does it take for the survivor to get tested?
+How long does it take?

 Why is it recommended?